Travel confounds your assumptions and habits.

 flavor = flavour

 And so we get a fresh look at things . . . especially ourselves.
 In a new environment almost everything is a challenge to which we must adapt, not change to suit our accustomed self.
 Philosophers and behavioural scientists who define humans as the creatures who conciously control and change their environment probably haven’t spent much time in another culture.
 The implicit promise of $200 per night hotel rooms is that nothing you are used to at home will be different.
-The pity is your travel experince is discounted in inverse proportion to the rate.
+The pity is your travel experience is discounted in inverse proportion to the rack rate.

 For a $400 per night, only the doorknobs and the toilet (“w.c.”) flush will be novel.
 The blankets will be the same as at home.
 The bath towels will be familiar.
 You’ll not have to explain to room service the difference between of “eggs sunny side up” and “over easy.”